ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 Your shadow detaches from your body, gaining a mind of its own and stats and features identical to yours.
 It has values antithetical to yours and may either attack you the moment it is detached or it may go out into the world seeking a way to thwart you over time.
 This corruption may not be cured until your shadow has been vanquished and until then you have no shadow.

 #### Curse (2)
-You are inflicted with a random curse.
+You are inflicted with a random curse, this curse cannot be removed unless you remove this corruption.

 #### Soul Consumption (3)
 Your soul is consumed.
 If you die you are obliterated.